simp/simp-packer/simp-testing/README.md

 Default output directory is <test directory>/OUTPUT.

+Once all the tests have run and passed, it will configure the simp server.
+-sets up dns and kickstart server
+-togen certificates for all the servers and clients -adds users into LDAP
+-sets up autosign to be *.<doamin name>
+-configures site.pp to use a host grout workstations for clients that start with ws*

+- I have sopied over some manifests like workstation.pp and nfs.pp but they have not been tested and are not configured at this time.

 The output will be put in the output directory in a time stamped directory.
 Packer fails if the output directory exists for some reason.

-I put a Vagrant file in the output directory that can used to bring up the vagrant box.
+I put a Vagrant file in the output directory that can be used to bring up the vagrant box.
-I couldn't put it in the time stamp directory because... packer fails if the output directory exists and I don't have the output directory in the shell script.
+I couldn't put it in the time stamp directory because packer fails if the output directory exists and I don't have the output directory in the shell script.
 (TODO... fix that.)

-I also didn't copy it into the vagrant box, so you could see the settings in order to make sure you have the correct network set up where ever you are running it. (or change host only network name to a network you have configured for that address.
+I also didn't copy it into the vagrant box so you could see the settings in order to make sure you have the correct network set up where ever you are running it. (or change host only network name to a network you have configured for that address.
 By deault it will not change the hostname or ip address of the machine because we all know how much fun that is to update.
 (I have not tested changing the host_only network name.
-My machines are all set up to match the defaults (go figure)
+My machines are all set up to match the defaults. )

 -note I am thinking of putting the data in the name of the box because if you have used the box already with that name, it copies it local and doesn't update it even if check fo rupdates is true.